sendinblue/APIv3-nodejs-library/docs/SMTPApi.md

   'email': "email_example", // String | Mandatory if templateId and messageId are not passed in query filters.
 Email address to which transactional email has been sent.
   'templateId': 789, // Number | Mandatory if email and messageId are not passed in query filters.
 Id of the template that was used to compose transactional email.
   'messageId': "messageId_example", // String | Mandatory if templateId and email are not passed in query filters.
 Message ID of the transactional email sent.
-  'startDate': "startDate_example", // String | Mandatory if endDate is used.
+  'startDate': new Date("2013-10-20"), // Date | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) from which you want to fetch the list.
 Maximum time period that can be selected is one month.
   'endDate': new Date("2013-10-20") // Date | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) till which you want to fetch the list.
 Maximum time period that can be selected is one month.
 };
 apiInstance.getTransacEmailsList(opts).then(function(data) {